-* Numbers rounded to the nearest million; only those Metro Areas will at least $1,000,000 in production are listed.
+* Updates for this data series are not available as of 2019.
+The BEA no longer releases new data at the metro area for this data series.
+Numbers rounded to the nearest million; only those Metro Areas will at least $1,000,000 in production are listed.
 Due to this requirement, the median value may fluctuate based on the number of Metro Areas included in a given year of data.

 Years Available: 2001–2016